CRMSS Pacific 2023

 Consort singing: one and two per part vocal chamber music

 Any serious amount of time spent getting to know the music of the Renaissance must include small-ensemble singing.
 While this music won't be performed at the Mass on the morning of Sunday the 7th, it is nonetheless an important part of the CRMSS experience, and will be included in the weekend's schedule.
-The precise nature of how many groups will form, how large each will be, and how much time will be devoted to this sort of vocal chamber music will be determined once we have a better idea of how many participants there will be.

 It is in these small group settings that we can best explore secular repertoire from the Renaissance, and we will choose relevant secular repertoire to sing in these contexts.